-I know it has been a while since I have posted but my last few months were just crazy !
-I’ve moved out, left my friends and family back home, start university … basically I’ve started a whole new life all by my own and for God’s sake, London it’s just overwhelming !
+The last few months have been crazy!
+I’ve moved out, left my friends and family back home in Bucharest, started university … basically I’ve started a whole new life all by myself and for God’s sake, London is just so overwhelming!

-After my first weeks I was really concerned about how I’m going to put in balance my law studies and my blog work…but I’ve realised that these two fields, which can look totally opposite, really define me and choosing between them will be maybe my biggest mistake.
-They seem totally different, but I can find myself in them equally and by mixing them together I can grow and develop as I have always wanted …by being true with myself and by keeping both of my dreams alive.
+After the first few weeks I was getting really concerned about how I’m going to balance my law studies and my blog work…but I’ve realised that these two fields, even though they appear as total opposites, they define who I am.
+Choosing between them will be my biggest mistake.
+Mixing these two field will be a challenge, but I wish to grow and develop myself, and to keep both my passion for law and fashion alive.

-In a city which has such a major influence on international fashion trends you can just imagine how every event such as fashion weeks, awards and trade fairs are having their own unique and strong identity and how opportunities are waiting for you on every corner.
-London is also known as the “Capital of Fashion “ and has a reputation of nurturing creativity, diversity and emerging talent, so I just can’t wait to expend my work and to gain as much as I can after this experience.
+In a city which has such a major influence on international fashion trends you can just imagine how every event such as fashion week, awards and trade fairs are having their own unique and strong identity.
+Opportunities are waiting for you on every corner.
+London is known as the “Capital of Fashion “ and has a reputation of nurturing creativity, diversity and emerging talent.
+I just can’t wait to expend my work and to gain more experience in the following years.

-The Louis Vuitton Series 3 Exhibition and the London Fashion Weekend were probably my first experiences as a Fashion& Beauty Blogger in London.
+The Louis Vuitton Series 3 Exhibition and the London Fashion Weekend were my first experiences as a Fashion& Beauty Blogger in London.

-The exhibition will welcome visitors to explore the many facets of the Louis Vuitton brand from the creative process of the Artistic Director, Nicolas Ghesquiere focusing on his work on the Fall 2015 Women’s ready-to-wear collection.
-Spanning three floors and thirteen rooms, it displays the craftsmanship, inspiration and creative process that went in to the collection , as visitors weave through high-speed videos, laser beams and 3D mannequins.
+The exhibition will welcome visitors to explore the many facets of the Louis Vuitton brand and the creative process of the Artistic Director, Nicolas Ghesquiere currently focusing his work on the Fall 2015 Women’s ready-to-wear collection.
+Spanning three floors and thirteen rooms, it displays the craftsmanship, inspiration and creative process that went in to the collection.
+Visitors will weave through high-speed videos, laser beams and 3D mannequins.

 As the name suggests, it’s the third such show – ‘Series 1’ for Autumn/Winter 2014 showed in Shanghai and Tokyo; ‘Series 2’ for Spring/Summer 2015 travelled between LA, Beijing, Seoul and Rome.